RBNZ cracks down on mortgage lending

-In a speech today, Governor Graeme Wheeler announced that banks will have to restrict new lending with loan-to-value ratios (LVRs) of more than 80 per cent to no more than 10 per cent of the dollar value of their new housing lending flows.
+In a speech today, governor Graeme Wheeler announced that banks will have to restrict new lending with loan-to-value ratios (LVRs) of over 80 per cent to no more than 10 per cent of the dollar value of their new housing lending flows.

-In theory, the new regime could strip about $2 billion out of the loan market in a year, equal to more than 4000 homes at average prices.
+In theory, the new regime could strip roughly $2 billion out of the loan market in a year, equal to more than 4000 homes at average prices.

-The RBNZ announcement is harsher than the 12 per cent "speed limit" that the banks were informally asked to prepare for in June.
+The final announcement is harsher than the 12 per cent ''speed limit'' that the banks were informally asked to prepare for in June.

-Wheeler said the Reserve Bank was concerned about the rate at which house prices were increasing and the potential risks that posed to the financial system.
+Wheeler said the Reserve Bank was concerned about the rate at which house prices are increasing and the potential risks that posed to the financial system.